Skip to content

 Enhanced Recovery after Obstetric Surgery in Scotland (EROSS) class

-This class is available for those who are planning to have a caesarean section – Caesarean Section Preparation Class.
+This in an online class available for those who are planning to have a caesarean birth – Caesarean Section Preparation Class.
 This class is available at the Princess Royal Maternity Hospital every second Thursday at 11.00am on Microsoft Teams.
+Birthing partners are welcome to attend.

-This class is available for those who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
-This class runs at the Princess Royal Maternity Hospital every second Friday afternoon at 1:00pm
+This class is available for those who are experiencing PPGP during their pregnancy.
+This class runs at the Princess Royal Maternity Hospital physiotherapy department every second Friday afternoon at 1:00pm.
+If you think you would benefit from this class please complete the following self-referral form.

 Information about how to manage PGP is available.